lastra-dev/text-to-forms/README.md

 ```
 cd text-to-forms
 ```
-### Download chromedriver and move it into project's directory:
+### Download Chromedriver and move it into the project's directory:
 Make sure to exchange \<LATEST RELEASE\> to the number below.

 [![Chromedriver version][chromedriver-latest-release]][chromedriver-download]